Image

 Read more

 Professor Mosley received her B.A. in psychology from Reed College and her M.S.W. and Ph.D. in social welfare from the University of California, Los Angeles, where she was a senior research associate at the Center for Civil Society.
-Her practice experience is in the areas of child welfare, homeless services, community-based advocacy, and social justice philanthropy.
+Her practice experience spans child welfare, homeless services, community-based advocacy, and social justice philanthropy.